 Besides gentle, non-invasive sweat gland removal in Baden-Baden, hyperhidrosis treatment options also include:

 Surgical procedures such as sympathectomies, gland suction curettage, and localized skin removal have long been the most common options for treating hyperhidrosis.
 Although these methods are permanent, they involve surgical operations, with all of the risks those entail.

 - Conservative options for treating hyperhidrosis

 Conservative methods of hyperhidrosis therapy are far less risky.
-They include, among others, treatment with anti-perspirants (aluminum chloride), iontophoresis, and Botox®.
-The disadvantage in these methods is that they are not permanent, so they require regular follow-up treatments, which can be costly.
+They include, among others, injections with anti-perspirants (aluminum chloride), iontophoresis, and Botox®.
+The disadvantage in these other treatments is that they are not permanent, so they require regular follow-up treatments, which can be costly.